-The loss of jobs and reduction of work hours resulting from the recent COVID-19 pandemic, has had a devastating effect on individuals and families.
+The loss of jobs and reduction of work hours resulting from the recent COVID-19 pandemic, has had a long-term effect on individuals and families.
+The mandated closures of non-essential businesses left small business owners and their employees without a means to support themselves.
+Many of which were never able to recover from the shutdowns.
 Based on phone calls received by our admiration and local offices, there continues to be a high demand for rent and utility assistance.
 Many families are still several months behind on rent/mortgage and utility payments and are struggling to recover.
+The temporary resources provided by the CARES Act and the America Rescue Plan Act have all been exhausted.

 Another ongoing factor that continues to keep people on the poverty list is that a single parent is head of household.
-Based on our 2021-2022 CSBG Annual Report data approximately 26% of the families with children served were comprised of single parents.
+Based on our 2022-2023 CSBG Annual Report data approximately 17% of CSBG families with children served were comprised of single parents.
+Additionally, 46% Head Start/Early Head Start household served were single parents.
 Many of these parents do not receive financial support for their children, and thereby have to rely on public assistance.
 Programs such as TANF (Temporary Assistance for Needy Families) and SNAP (Supplemental Nutrition Assistance Program) have stringent requirements that families must meet.
 In many instances, families have to find some type of employment to help provide for their families.
 Available jobs are usually entry level and are low paying.

-The lack of education and/or training is another factor that contributes to poverty.
-Approximately, 33% of individuals served during 2021 - 2022 who were 25 years of age or older did not have a high school diploma or GED.
-Those clients who completed their GED lacked viable skills or training needed to obtain a job that provided a living wage.
+Poor public education and/or training is another factor that contributes to poverty.
+In a recent WalletHub Survey New Mexico came in at as the 42nd most educated state in the country.
+Business and industry rely on a well-educated labor force before they commit to expanding or establishing a new business which would provide much needed jobs to our community.
+Approximately 36% of individuals served during 2022-2023 reporting year who were 25 years of age or older did not have a high school diploma or GED.
+Those clients who completed their GED lacked refined skills or training needed to obtain a job that provided a living wage.
 (A living wage is the minimum hourly income necessary for a worker to meet basic needs.
 It affords the earner and her or his family the most basic costs of living without need for government support or poverty programs).
-The lack of jobs and employment opportunities was once again cited as being one of the top concerns and pressing problems faced by communities. families residing within our service delivery area.
-Over 45% of the families surveyed stated that being able to pay necessary bills was their number one concern.
+The lack of jobs and employment opportunities was once again cited as being one of the top five (5) concerns and pressing problems faced by communities and families residing within our service delivery area.
+Approximately 45% of the families surveyed stated that being able to pay necessary bills was their number one concern.

-Other areas of need identified were the need for assistance with food, in managing finances, help with home and car repair, childcare and adult education.
+Other areas of need identified were the need for assistance with food, housing, help with car repair, and employment.
 Many do not have adequate transportation to allow them to get to a job and they lack the recourses to repair their automobile.
 The fluctuating fuel costs and the large geographical area of the state that families are required to travel further complicate the transportation issue.
 Reductions in fuel prices rarely remain for extended periods.
 Public transportation in rural areas is limited or non-existent.